Configuring Jiglu to use Amazon Comprehend sentiment analysis

 Jiglu comes with its own sentiment analysis algorithm built in.
 For aggregate analytics and observing trends with larger sets of content this will give good results.
 For increased accuracy for individual items from external sources you can instead configure Jiglu to use Amazon Comprehend.

-Note that Amazon Comprehend usage is charged on a per-item basis and Amazon may retain content submitted so it should only be used on public content.
+Note that Amazon Comprehend usage is charged on a per-item basis and depending on the organisation's AI policy, Amazon may retain content submitted.
 Also note that Comprehend can only analyse up to 5,000 characters, so any sentences above that will not be analysed.

 AWS configuration

-To get started you will first need to create an account used to access Amazon Comprehend:
+To get started you will first need to create an account or role used to access Amazon Comprehend in the AWS console:

 1. Log on to AWS.

-3. Select the Add user button, enter a suitable name, check the Programmatic access checkbox and then the Next button.
+2. Select the Add user button, give it the name comprehenduser, check the Programmatic access checkbox and then the Next button.

-4. On the Set permissions screen select the Attach existing policies directly tab and then select the ComprehendFullAccess permission.
+3. On the Set permissions screen select the Attach existing policies directly tab and then select the JigluComprehendAccess policy.
 Now, unless you wish to assign the user to a tag, select the Next button through the next two screens and then the Create user button.

-5. You now need to copy the values for the access key and secret key to somewhere safe.
+4. You now need to copy the values for the access key and secret key to somewhere safe for the next stage.
 The access key is a set of upper-case letters and numbers while the secret key a mix of base 64-encoded characters.

 Jiglu configuration

-Now you need to configure the algorithm and access details in the Jiglu bootstrap.properties file usually found in /etc/jiglu.
+Now you need to configure the access details and analyser in the Jiglu bootstrap.properties file usually found in /etc/jiglu.

 1. Change the com.jiglu.contentAnalysis.sentimentAnalyser property from internal to comprehend.